MrMaDGaME/Bato/README.md

 # Bato

-in order to run Bato, you have to:
+In order to run Bato, you have to:

 -from the directory "Bato", use the command "make".